coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 **1. convert double to int - using typecasting**

-In this method we typecast the double value to int as give below,
+In this method we **typecast the double value to int** as give below,
 ```java
 int intValue = (int) doubleValue;
 ```
-But in this way, we will lose the value after the decimal point.
+But in this way, we will **lose the value after the decimal point**.
 It will not do the rounding before converting double to int.

 **2. convert double to int - using [`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-) **

 In this way, we use the [`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-)  method for the rounding purpose.

-[`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-)  method round the double value to the nearest long, and then we can typecast long to the int as given below.
+[`Math.round()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#round-double-)  method **round the double value to the nearest long**, and then we can typecast long to the int as given below.
 ```java
 int nextIntValue = (int) Math.round(nextDoubleValue);
 ```